← Back to Blog

 Ojo de Gallo (Mycena citricolor)

 This fungal disease produces characteristic circular lesions on leaves and cherries.
 It favors shaded, humid microclimates and can cause significant defoliation if left unchecked.
 Management focuses on shade regulation, pruning for airflow, and targeted fungicide applications.
+On our farms, the plots with denser guamo shade tend to have more ojo de gallo pressure, so we are constantly balancing shade benefits against disease risk.

 Integrated Pest Management (IPM)